sandint2011/mc-shader-exploration/README.md

 ### Install Steps

-Follow these steps to install and setup Minecraft, MultiMC, and Optifine, to support shader mods.
+Follow these steps to install and setup Minecraft, MultiMC, and Optifine, to support shaders.

-1. In the MultiMC Settings, under the Java tab:
+1. In the MultiMC _Settings_, under the _Java_ tab:
-    1. Set the minimum memory allocation to `512 MiB` and the maximum to `4096 MiB`, to give Minecraft more RAM.
+    1. Set the _Minimum memory allocation_ to `512 MiB` and the _Maximum memory allocation_ to `4096 MiB`, to give Minecraft more RAM since shaders require more processing power than default Minecraft.
-    1. Under the Java Runtime section, click Auto-Detect and select the Java 17 version.
+    1. Under the _Java Runtime_ section, click _Auto-Detect_ and select the Java 17 version.
-1. Create a Minecraft instance in MultiMC for version `1.19.2` and launch it, then close it.
+1. In MultiMC, click _Add Instance_ to create a Minecraft instance for version `1.19.2`.
-1. In MultiMC, click on the 1.19.2 instance and go to Edit Instance:
+1. In MultiMC, click on the _1.19.2_ instance and go to _Edit Instance_:
-    1. In the Version tab, click Install Forge and hit OK.
+    1. In the _Version_ tab, click _Install Forge_ and hit _OK_.
-    1. In the Loader mods tab, click Add and select the Optifine `.jar` file downloaded earlier.
+    1. In the _Loader Mods_ tab, click _Add_ and select the Optifine `.jar` file downloaded earlier.

 ## Usage